The Risk to Population Health Equity Posed by Automated Decision Systems: A Narrative Review: Abstract

 \textbf{Conclusion: }The industrial scale and rapidity with which automated decision systems can be applied to whole populations heightens the risk to population health equity.
-It is incumbent on health practitioners and policy makers to explore the potential implications of using automated decision systems, so as to ensure the use of artificial intelligence promotes population health and equity.
-There is a need to design and implement automated decision systems with care, monitor their impact over time, and develop capacities to respond to issues as they emerge.
+It is incumbent on health practitioners and policy makers to explore the potential implications of using automated decision systems, to ensure the use of artificial intelligence promotes population health and equity.